Global talent need to respect S’pore in 3 ways: NMP

 “The initial impetus should not be about immigration, bolstering our population numbers or immediately settling in as new residents.”

-In his response, Manpower Minister Tan See Leng said it is important to increase support for policies that secure Singapore’s future by successfully bringing in foreign talents and developing local talents who can work with one another.
+In his response, Manpower Minister Tan See Leng said it is important to increase support for policies that secure Singapore’s future by successfully bringing in foreign talent and developing local talent who can work with one another.

 To encourage local talent to have a global mindset, the Ministry of Manpower will work with the Ministry of Education to explore cultivating it from an earlier age, beyond existing overseas exchange and internship schemes at institutes of higher education.

-“We provide the necessary tools, at every step of the way, for locals to strengthen their own capabilities,” he said, citing investments into education, reskilling and social support.
+“We provide the necessary tools, at every step of the way, for locals to strengthen their own capabilities,” said Dr Tan, citing investments into education, reskilling and social support.

-Nonetheless, he said, developing this mindset is not something that the Government can do alone and there are encouraging signs that employers are increasingly devoting resources to nurture young local talents.
+Nonetheless, he said, developing this mindset is not something that the Government can do alone and there are encouraging signs that employers are increasingly devoting resources to nurture young local talent.

 But he added: “It requires our workforce to be willing to learn, to be ambitious, to have the hunger to succeed and be tenacious to overcome challenges.”